JeffSalinas/voodoo-todo/README.md

 ## Summary

 First you do Todo and now you do Voodoo!
 This repo contains a partially complete application to customize your donut orders.
-This application was created with CRA and functional components with React Hooks.
+Upon completion, this app will add/remove donuts from individual boxes, and alter the sprinkles, filling, and flavor properties of individual donuts.
+This application was created with [CRA](https://create-react-app.dev/) and functional components with [React Hooks](https://reactjs.org/docs/hooks-intro.html).

 <img src="./demo/voodoo_todo.png">